Name of organization

 STRENGTH OF NECHA

-NECHA has its own land and building with its own office at Guwahati.
-Sufficient infrastructures are also available for its staff as well as the other beneficiaries aspiring to undergo different training programmes in the centre.
+NECHA has its own land and building with its own Office at Guwahati.
+Sufficient infrastructures are available for its staffs as well as the other beneficiaries aspiring to undergo different training programmes in the Centre.

-NECHA has got a strong and vibrant Executive Body of its own with the diocesan unit presidents as its board members.
+NECHA has got a strong and vibrant Executive Body and Councillors of its own with the diocesan unit presidents as its members.

-It has a Bishop as an ecclesiastical adviser who is the Chairman of the Health Commission of North Eastern Catholic Bishops Conference of India.
+It has a Bishop as an ecclesiastical adviser Rt.
+Rev. Joseph Aind SDB, who is the Chairman of the Health Commission of North Eastern Catholic Bishops Conference of India.

-A well established library with a mine of information on health is a great asset for NECHA
+A small library with sufficient information on Health is a great asset for NECHA.

 ACHIEVEMENTS

-400+ community leaders trained on the VCHC concept, leadership, herbal medicines and community health.
+Community leaders numbering more than 400 have been trained on the VCHC concept, leadership, Herbal medicines and community Health.

-259 health workers and community leaders trained to diagnose simple diseases and dispense ordinary, harmless medicines.
+379 Health Workers and community leaders were trained to diagnose simple diseases and dispense standard medicines.

-79 persons trained to find out the local existing conflict situations in their areas and make the local people capable to handle certain conflict situations.
+119 persons have been trained to assist conflict situations in their areas and enable local people to handle certain conflict situations.

 NETWORKING AND COLLABORATION